openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

 ```

 You've completed all required configuration steps to perform inference on your Intel® Neural Compute Stick 2.
-Proceed to the <a href="#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the <a href="openvino_docs_install_guides_installing_openvino_macos.html#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.